Terracotta

-It is suitable for use below ground to carry pressurized water (an archaic use), for garden pots and irrigation or building decoration in many environments, and for oil containers, oil lamps, or ovens.
-Most other uses, such as for tableware, sanitary piping, or building decoration in freezing environments, require the material to be glazed.
-Terracotta, if uncracked, will ring if lightly struck.

-Painted (polychrome) terracotta is typically first covered with a thin coat of gesso, then painted.
-It has been very widely used but the paint is only suitable for indoor positions and is much less durable than fired colors in or under a ceramic glaze.
-Terracotta sculpture was very rarely left in its "raw" fired state in the West until the 18th century.

 In art history

+Asia and the Middle East

-Terracotta female figurines were uncovered by archaeologists in excavations of Mohenjo-daro, Pakistan (3000–1500 BC).
+Terracotta female figurines were uncovered by archaeologists in excavations of Mohenjo-daro, Pakistan (3000–1500 BCE).
 Along with phallus-shaped stones, these suggest some sort of fertility cult.
-The Burney Relief is an outstanding terracotta plaque from Ancient Mesopotamia of about 1950 BC.
+The Burney Relief is an outstanding terracotta plaque from Ancient Mesopotamia of about 1950 BCE.
 In Mesoamerica, the great majority of Olmec figurines were in terracotta.
 Many ushabti mortuary statuettes were also made of terracotta in Ancient Egypt.